ningg/Machine-Learning-Q-and-AI/pages/_books_ml-q-and-ai-chapters_ch06.md

   <https://en.wikipedia.org/wiki/Double_descent>.

-- The phenomenon of grokking indicates that generalization perfor- Â mance can improve well past the point of overfitting: Alethea Power et al., â€œGrokking: Generalization Beyond Overfitting on Small Algorithmic Datasetsâ€?
+- The phenomenon of grokking indicates that generalization perfor- mance can improve well past the point of overfitting: Alethea Power et al., â€œGrokking: Generalization Beyond Overfitting on Small Algorithmic Datasetsâ€?
 (2022), <https://arxiv.org/abs/2201.02177>.

-- Recent research shows that the improved training process partly explains the reduction of overfitting due to pruning: Tian Jin et al., â€œPruningâ€™s Effect on Generalization Through the Lens of Training and Regularizationâ€?
+- Recent research shows that the improved training process partly explains the reduction of overfitting due to pruning: Tian Jin et al., â€œPruning's Effect on Generalization Through the Lens of Training and Regularizationâ€?
 (2022), <https://arxiv.org/abs/2210.13738>.

 - Dropout was previously discussed as a regularization technique, but it